Hyperspectral Machine Vision

 How small of a defect or difference can hyperspectral machine vision systems detect?

-properties, objective lens selection, camera position, and lighting limit the
+properties, objective lens selection, camera position, and lighting all

-minimum detectable defect size.
-Generally, the system can confidently detect
+influence the minimum detectable defect size.
+Generally, the system can

 What is the maximum conveyor belt speed that a Resonon machine vision system can inspect?